bhusarisuccess/ComplexUi/README.md

 <p>
 Which required and optional stories have you completed?

+- Includes all required user stories from Week 3 Twitter Client
-- User can sign in to Twitter using OAuth login
+- User can switch between Timeline and Mention views using tabs.
-- User can view the tweets from their home timeline
+- User can view their home timeline tweets.
-- User should be displayed the username, name, and body for each tweet
+- User can view the recent mentions of their username.

 </p>